tlmn/zoff-sga-sharepics/README.md

-# Sharepic Generator for linksjugend ['solid]
+# Sharepic Generator for Seebrücke

-This project provides a sharepic generator for linksjugend ['solid] based on the 2020 corporate design created by [zoff kollektiv](https://zoff-kollektiv.net/).
+This project provides a sharepic generator for Seebrücke based on the 2021 corporate design created by [zoff kollektiv](https://zoff-kollektiv.net/).
 The generator uses 8 different templates for various content types on social media.

 The generator is based on ReactJS and GatsbyJS and uses Tailwind CSS and custom styles.